eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 ```swift
 let documents = try await wallet.loadAllDocuments()
 ```
-Since the issued mDoc documents retrieved expose only basic metadata and the raw data, they must be decoded to the corresponding CBOR models.
-The library provides the ``StorageManager\toMdocModel`` function to decode document raw CBOR data to strongly-typed models conforming to [MdocDecodable](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-iso18013-data-model/documentation/mdocdatamodel18013/mdocdecodable) protocol.
-The above functions automatically update the ``StorageManager`` members.
-The decoded issued documents are available in the ``StorageManager\mdocModels`` property.
-The deferred and pending documents are available in the ``StorageManager\deferredDocuments`` and ``StorageManager\pendingDocuments`` properties respectively.

-#### Retrieving a document

 The `loadDocument(id:status:)` method returns a document with a given id and status.

 The following example shows how to retrieve a document: